epdm/epdm.github.io/teamwork.md

 Teamwork
 --------

-Teamwork should encompass the following:
+Teamwork should encompass the following concepts:

 * Knowledge
 * Design